Pointwise Mutual Information: Measuring Word Associations in NLP

 Why the Logarithm?

-The logarithm serves three purposes.
-First, it converts ratios to differences: PMI of 2 means "4 times more than expected," while PMI of 1 means "2 times more."
-The additive scale is more intuitive.
+The additive scale is more intuitive: PMI of 2 means "4 times more than expected," while PMI of 1 means "2 times more."
+Each unit of PMI represents a doubling.

-Second, it creates symmetry around zero.
 Positive PMI indicates attraction (words co-occur more than expected), negative PMI indicates repulsion (words co-occur less than expected), and zero indicates independence.
+This symmetry makes it easy to compare and rank associations.

-Third, it connects to information theory.
-PMI measures how much information observing one word provides about the other.
+PMI measures how much information (in bits, when using log2\log_2) observing one word provides about the other.
+In information-theoretic terms, PMI quantifies the reduction in uncertainty about word cc when we observe word ww.
 When two words are strongly associated, seeing one tells you a lot about whether you'll see the other.

 From Probabilities to Counts

 In practice, we don't know the true probabilities.
-We estimate them from corpus counts.
-Let #(w,c)\#(w, c) denote how many times words ww and cc co-occur, and let NN be the total number of word-context pairs in our co-occurrence matrix.
+We estimate them from corpus counts using the maximum likelihood principle: the best estimate of a probability is the observed frequency.
+Let #(w,c)\#(w, c) denote how many times words ww and cc co-occur within the same context window, and let NN be the total number of word-context pairs in our co-occurrence matrix.

 P(w,c)=#(w,c)NP(w, c) = \frac{\#(w, c)}{N}